sudivj/learn_c/opengl_C/README.md

 ## About
-These are my C openGL learning tutorials.
+These are my C openGL learning projects.